Headless Shopify & Shopify Plus

 Can we use drag-and-drop, or visual editing?

-Depending on the chosen headless CMS, yes.
-Some headless CMSs don't provide a drag-and-drop functionality, which can make it slightly trickier for your marketing and editorial teams, relative to their experience and knowledge of the field structure.
 However, headless content management systems have come a long way as of late, and several do provide drag-and-drop and visual editing interfaces.
-This can be achieved easily when using Sanity or Netlify Create (which can be integrated with various CMSs).
+This can be achieved easily when using Sanity, Strapi Static Preview, or Netlify Create (which can be integrated with various CMSs).

 Let's talk Shopify.